-But it can also be frustrating when you read about 44% efficiency solar panels and you can’t have them.
-Of course, this is a momentary time lapse as the wave of innovation travels from early adopters to mainstream consumers.
-The first fully functional digital computer, the ENIAC, was invented in 1946, but it wasn’t until 1975 that Ed Roberts introduced the first personal computer the Altair 8800.
+But it can also get frustrating when you read about 44% efficiency solar panels and you, as a consumer, can’t have them.
+Of course, there is a momentary time lapse as the wave of innovation travels from early adopters to mainstream consumers.
+The first fully functional digital computer, the ENIAC, was invented in 1946, but it wasn’t until 1975 that Ed Roberts introduced the first personal computer, the Altair 8800.
 Think touch screen tech is a new thing?
 The first touch screen was invented by E.A.
-Johnson at the Royal Radar Establishment, Malvern, UK, around 1965 – 1967.
-In the 80s and 90s some companies like Hewlett-Packard or Microsoft introduced several touch screen products with modest commercial success.
+Johnson at the Royal Radar Establishment, Malvern, UK, between 1965 – 1967.
+In the 80s and 90s, some companies like Hewlett-Packard or Microsoft introduced several touch screen products with modest commercial success.
 It wasn’t until 2007 when Apple released the first iPhone that touch screen really became popular and accessible.
-The list could go on.
+And the list goes on.

-So, what’s the future going to look like ten years from now?
+So, what’s the future going to look like in ten years from now?
 What’s the next big thing?
-It’s my personal opinion that given the current pace of technological advancement, this sort of estimates are very difficult if not impossible to make.
+It’s my personal opinion that, given the current pace of technological advancement, these sorts of estimates are very difficult, if not impossible, to make.
 As such, here are just a few of my guesses as to what technology — some new, other improved versions of what’s already mainstream today — will become an integral part of society in the future.

 A hot trend right now is integrating technology into wearable devices.
-Glasses with cameras (Google Glass) or watches that answer your phone calls (Apple Watch) are just a few products that are very popular right now.
+Glasses with cameras (such as Google Glasses) or watches that answer your phone calls (like the Apple Watch) are just a few products that are very popular right now.
 Industry experts believe we’re just scratching the surface, though.